(Please note: Project EdSend is not operational but it is indeed part of the reconstructed TIS.

 The reasons?
 There are several but one big one is that mission agencies have debt limits and many teachers’ college loans exceed this limit.
 Time after time, college loans get in the way of new teachers going to the mission field.

-The typical prospective MK teacher graduates from college, takes a teaching job, and spend several years paying off college loans.
+The typical prospective MK teacher graduates from college, takes a teaching job, and spends several years paying off college loans.
 All too often, after a few years these young teachers become immersed in the world around them and their passion to teach MK children fades.
 Too many of them never go to the mission field.
 Paying off college loans, then, is vital for getting MK teachers to the field.

 The Critical Role of MK Teachers on the Mission Field

 A Word From Mission Agency Administrators:

 Cameron Townsend, founder of Wycliffe Bible Translators, said, “We must invest heavily in our kids’ education….
 If we don’t, just when our parents are most productive they will leave us to attend to their kids’ schooling.”

 Bob Pittman, former Director of International Children’s Education, Wycliffe Bible Translators, said, “Children’s education is one of the top reasons missionaries leave the field.
 If children’s education needs are not being met, families will leave the field.
 Does this mean that the work stops?
 In some places, yes.
 More often, however, there is someone else to take their place.
 So what is the problem?
 In Bible translation it takes six to ten years for a replacement to get from the pew to the next verse that needs translation, and the cost to the church [in the larger context] is around $250,000!”